-On January 10, 2023, the Company signed a production royalty agreement on 5 1⁄2 miles of alluvial gold claims at its Australia Creek property in the Klondike Gold District of Canada's Yukon Territory, with Little Flake Mine ULC ("Little Flake"), consolidating the three permitted blocks under a single operator.
-Under the terms of the agreement, Little Flake will be granted exclusive rights to extract gold from the Australia Creek property, with Metallic Minerals receiving a percentage of the production as a royalty.
-Under the terms of the Australia Creek property agreement, Little Flake must complete a \$1 million minimum annual work commitment and pay Metallic Minerals an annual advance royalty plus a variable royalty on all gold production.
+In January 2023, the Company signed a production royalty agreement on 5 1⁄2 miles of alluvial gold claims at its Australia Creek property in the Klondike Gold District of Canada's Yukon Territory, consolidating the three permitted blocks under a single operator subject to a variable royalty to the Company of 10-15% on all gold production.
+This property is fully permitted for full scale production.